JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	df = DataFrame(ones(5, 3))

-Like `DataVector`'s, it is possible to create empty `DataFrame`'s in which all of the default values are `NA`.
+Like `DataVector`, it is possible to create empty `DataFrame` in which all of the default values are `NA`.
 In the simplest version, we specify a type, the number of rows and the number of columns:

 	df = DataFrame(Int64, 10, 5)